ScalableTrustworthyAI/scalabletrustworthyai.github.io/content/courses/tml_winter_2223.md

 - Ask questions; and
 - Send us feedback.

+### Registration

+We can take only 60 students for the course.
+The registration is on a first-come-first-served basis.
+To register for the course, please **send an email** with the subject `TML 22-23 Registration` to `stai.there@gmail.com` **between 7 October 2022 and 20 October 2022**.

 ### Slack forum

 Ask the lecturer or tutors to add you to the Slack channel.
 We need your name and email address.
 There, you can